Credit unions are great. And I suggest that everyone have a credit union as part of their financial portfolio.

 - Search online using the National Credit Union Administration locator on MyCreditUnion.gov or through the website, aSmarterChoice.org.

-- do the mission and vision align with your values?
+- does the mission align with my values?

-- are the products and services going to meet your banking and credit needs?
+- are the products and services going to meet my banking and credit needs?

-- are your accounts easily accessible through branches, online, or apps?
+- are my accounts easily accessible through branches, online, ATMs or apps?

-- how easy is it to speak with a live person or get support?
+- can I speak with a live person or get online support?

-- what additional services and benefits are offered (education resources, workshops, community outreach)?
+- what additional services and benefits are offered?